 It makes our day when we can connect people in our community with volunteer help – not to mention connecting volunteers with satisfying opportunities to help people!

-Friendly, caring volunteers brighten up Beacon’s Assisted Living and Licensed Care Homes by sharing their musical talents, helping residents with crafts or other activities, playing games, assisting with pet therapy, and a variety of other activities.
+Friendly, caring volunteers brighten up Beacon’s Assisted Living and Licensed Care Homes by sharing their musical talents, helping residents with crafts or other activities, playing games, assisting with pet therapy, taking a short walk, and a variety of other activities.

-Friendly volunteers are trained through the Canada Revenue Agency’s volunteer tax program so they can help prepare simple tax returns for those with a limited income.
-They often help people access rebates and other tax benefits which might otherwise get overlooked.
+Volunteers are trained through the Canada Revenue Agency’s volunteer tax program so they can prepare simple tax returns for those on a limited income.
+Tax intakes are completed from March to May each year.